 - Final close of sale

-Clearly, building a website that addresses scenario 2 requires a number of strategies that vary from scenario 1.
-Because pricing is often not visible on B2B websites, customers are vetting potential partners for trust, quality, and expertise.
+Clearly, designing a website that addresses the B2B scenario requires a number of strategies that vary from the B2C scenario.
+Because pricing is often not visible on B2B websites, customers are instead vetting potential partners for trust, quality, and expertise.

 However, for many B2B organizations, prices are customized and often negotiable.
 A corporate buyer may be looking to purchase 2,000 new business computers, which may include technical support, and perhaps even system integration.